The more you know, the better equipped you are for your DUI case & your DUI defense.

 Your license could be suspended.
 However, there are many defenses to DMV hearings and that is why you need to talk with a DUI lawyer.
 If the hearing is won, you may suffer no suspension at all.

 7. How much will this cost?

-This question is difficult to answer because each case is different and require different amounts of time to effectively defend.
+This question is difficult to answer because each case is different.

 We charge a "flat fee."
 This means that we do not charge hourly.
 We quote you a fee for service that typically includes court appearances and the DMV hearing.
 Please do not hesitate to call so that we can meet with you and give you a quote for your case.
 We also accept all major credit cards.

 8. Can I get my criminal record expunged?

 After a conviction of a crime, you may be able to have your criminal record cleared.
 This is usually referred to as an "expungement."
 Having your record expunged will depend on the specifics of your case.